bcss-pm/incidents/README.md

 ![shell run3](screenshots/shell_run3.png?raw=true "Title")

-## Running the Web App with populated databse
+## Running the Web App with populated database
 Once your mongodb is restored, the Blockchain Incidents Database would be populated.
 Below is a sample screenshot.